Are you looking to define who your ideal client is?

 This comes from years of companies testing, experimenting and marketing with precision to the exact people who they want to buy their products.

-It’s SO easy for new business owners to fall into a trap of trying to please everyone by making a product that they believe will appeal to the masses.
+It’s SO easy to fall into a trap of trying to please everyone by making a product that they believe will appeal to the masses.

-With over 7 billion people on the planet, the last worry on your mind should be if you can find clients.
+With over 7 billion people on the planet, the last worry on your mind should be if you can find clients or customers.

 Instead, I need you to focus on building your tribe, and ensure that the exact people who you want to connect with are able to find you.

 Demographics and psychographics are the perfect duo for understanding your target audience.

 - Demographics help you figure out who they are – what their age is, gender, where they live.